Conservative groups go against Trump, Oz in Pa. Senate race

 McCormick and Oz have largely stayed quiet in public about Barnette, who has raised and spent a fraction of that money.

-But Barnette has criticized both as carpetbaggers and “globalists,” slammed Oz as a liberal and taken aim at what she called the GOP’s habit of electing “the richest person.”
+But Barnette has criticized both as carpetbaggers and “ globalists,” slammed Oz as a liberal and taken aim at what she called the GOP’s habit of electing “the richest person.”

 She also has dismissed Trump’s endorsement of Oz, saying Trump’s Make America Great slogan, or MAGA, “does not belong to President Trump.
 MAGA, although he coined the word, MAGA actually belongs to the people.”